cimo/Npm_jsMvcFw/README.md

 # JsMvcFw

-Mvc javascript framework.
+Npm package, javascript mvc framework.
 Light, fast and secure.
 Writed with native Typescript code and no dependencies are used.

 ## Pack